OpenNebula/addon-storpool/README.md

 If oned and sunstone services are on different servers it is possible to install only part of the integration:

- * set environment variable PATCH_SUNSTONE=1 to enable the integration in the Datastore Wizard Sunstone
+ * set environment variable SKIP_SUNSTONE=0 to enable the integration in the Datastore Wizard (Sunstone)
  * set environment variable SKIP_ONED=1 to skip the oned integration

 ### manual installation